johngibbs/TabExporter/README.md

 # Tab Exporter Extension

-A Microsoft Edge extension that allows you to export your browser tabs (including tab groups) to a well-formatted markdown file.
+A Microsoft Edge extension that allows you to export your current browser window's tabs (including tab groups) to a well-formatted markdown file.
 Perfect for saving research, project references, or simply keeping track of your browsing sessions.

 ## Features

-- Export tabs to markdown with groups preserved
+- Export current browser window's tabs and groups to a markdown file
-- Display tab group colors and sort by position or name
+- Sort tab groups by browser position or alphabetically
-- Generate timestamped filenames for unique exports
+- Generate timestamped filenames to avoid name conflicts
-- Toggle view for tab group information
-- Clean, intuitive interface
 - Privacy-focused: All processing happens locally in your browser

 ## Installation